 The following chart shows the estimated number of covered workers per OASDI beneficiary.
-In 1992, there were about 3.2 workers for every beneficiary.
+In 1993, there were about 3.2 workers for every beneficiary.
 As indicated, this ratio is expected to decline substantially in the future under all three sets of assumptions.
 Most of this decline will occur as the relatively large number of persons born during the "baby boom" (from the end of World War II through the mid-1960s) reaches retirement age and begins to receive benefits.
 At the same time, the relatively small number of persons born during the subsequent period of low fertility rates will comprise the labor force.
 Between 2030 and 2050, the number of workers per beneficiary is relatively stable as the "baby-boom" generation diminishes in size.
-After the year 2050, this ratio will continue to decline, but at a slower pace, reflecting the increasing numbers of beneficiaries due to assumed increases in life expectancy.
-By the end of the 75-year projection period, the number of workers per beneficiary is projected to decline to 2.4, 1.8, and 1.3 under alternatives I, II, and III, respectively.
+After the year 2050, this ratio will continue to decline at a slower pace for the intermediate and high cost projections, reflecting the increasing numbers of beneficiaries due to assumed increases in life expectancy.
+Based on the low cost assumptions, a slow increase in this ratio is projected to occur after 2050.
+By the end of the 75-year projection period, the number of workers per beneficiary is projected to decline to 2.5, 1.8, and 1.3 under the low cost (alternatives I), intermediate (alternative II), and high cost (alternative III) assumptions, respectively.